-Volvo's new generation of electrically driven water pumps offer a substantial boost in efficiency over outgoing pulley driven units.
-The lack of belt drive allows new packaging options for the cooling system.
+Volvo's new generation of electrically driven water pumps offer a substantial boost in efficiency over outgoing pulley-driven units.
+The lack of belt drive allows for new packaging options for the cooling system.
 If you're nearing 100,000 miles, it's around this time that you can expect to see failures in either the water pump or thermostat.
 Luckily, the water pump is easy to replace with the tips and tricks below.

-Other benefits to the electric water pump include reduced power-drag on the engine's serpentine belts and pulleys, the ability for a PWM signal from the ECU to control the pump (flow) speed independent of the engine RPM, and coolant circulation is possible without the engine running.
+Other benefits to the electric water pump include reduced power drag on the engine's serpentine belts and pulleys, the ability for a PWM signal from the ECU to control the pump (flow) speed independent of the engine RPM, and coolant circulation is possible without the engine running.
 This benefits the stop/start system as well as aiding hot engines on summer days after shutdown.

 Volvo models and years applicable:This water pump replacement kit fits a range of Volvos, including: